bluelight773/bluelight773.github.io/_posts/2020-09-20-male-vs-female-face-classifier.md

 # Finetune an Imagenet-trained resnet18 model where once epoch is run with the last layer unfrozen, then the rest of the
 # network is unfrozen for 4 epochs.
-learn = cnn_learner(dls, resnet18, metrics=error_rate)
+learn = cnn_learner(dls, resnet18, metrics=accuracy)
 learn.fine_tune(4)
 ~~~
-I got around 6% error rate after all epochs are finished.
+I got around 94% accuracy rate after all epochs are finished.
 Not bad for an initial few lines of code.

 # Improving the Model with Augmentations